mdn/content/files/en-us/glossary/camel_case/index.md

 {{GlossarySidebar}}

 **Camel case** is a way of writing phrases without spaces, where the first letter of each word is capitalized, while the first letter of the entire compound word is either upper or lower case.
-The name comes from similarity of the capital letters with the humps of a camel's back.
+The name comes from the similarity of the capital letters to the humps of a camel's back.
 It's often stylized as "camelCase" to remind the reader of its appearance.

 Camel casing is often used as a variable naming convention.
 The following variables are in camel case: {{domxref("console")}}, {{domxref("crossOriginIsolated")}}, {{jsxref("encodeURIComponent")}}, {{jsxref("ArrayBuffer")}}, and {{domxref("HTMLElement")}}.